 Preparing for the Perfect Match

 What if it wasn't just a dream?
 It didn’t have to be this way?
 What if hiring was more like test driving cars or trying clothes on the fitting room.
 Only bringing home the one you love, that works for YOU? (or hiring the candidate who is the perfect match for your company).
-Instead of crossing your fingers and hoping you find the find the right person, you can set yourself up to find the perfect match every time.
+Instead of crossing your fingers and hoping you find the right person, you can set yourself up to find the perfect match every time.
 Creating pathways within your company will help set you up for success.
 Each employee and each career within your organization should have a “pathway” so that the next time you have a senior position open up, you can hire from your team internally.
 Rather than going out and starting the process all over again.

 Pathways help you as an organization to build a foundation of trust and transparency.
 Each position within your company has its own pathway, filled with its own set of milestones, training certifications, and challenge or project.
 Each progression or promotion ensures candidates and employees are qualified and ready to take on the next position.